 - ECON 600 Economics for K-12 Educators (2 sections)

-- Associate Director, Center for Economic Education, Virginia Tech, October 2016 - Present
+- Co-Director, Center for Economic Education, Virginia Tech, October 2016 - Present

-- Advanced Research Specialist, Center for the Advanced Study of Teaching and Learning, Curry School of Education, University of Virginia, February 2016 - Present
+- Advanced Research Specialist, Center for the Advanced Study of Teaching and Learning, Curry School of Education, University of Virginia, February 2016 - March 2020

 - University/College Supervisor of Student-Teachers, Lynchburg College, January 2016- April 2016